Body Bars vs Shampoo Bars

 In 2020, Whole Foods in Cincinnati approached us to start making shampoo bars for the new Mid-West region.
 Having toured our farm facility, they knew our dedication to the best formulations.
 So with that, we opened the door to making Shampoo bars.

 We have formulated the recipe, test bars are curing and we guarantee our pH will be at 5.5 or less.
 We hope to have them on the shelves in Whole Foods and online on our website sometime in the next 8 weeks.
 Bringing these to market takes TIME and perseverance.
-We hope you will enjoy this new product.
+We hope you will enjoy our new shampoo bars.